 I spent the next three years working to improve my photography.
 And ultimately, I returned to Sol Duc Falls and got the shot I wanted.

 But I wish I’d known then what I know now.

 Equipment doesn’t matter if you don’t know how to use it.
 Knowledge matters.
 I wish I’d known that before I poured all that money into gear and travel.

 Instead of buying tons of gear, I should have been investing in knowledge.

 Here are three simple tips that I use all the time while shooting waterfalls

 - Try to shoot when the waterfall and the surrounding area is completely in shade – or on an overcast day.

 - Use a circular polarizer to help minimize glare on the surface of the water and wet rocks.

 - Mist is often a problem near waterfalls.
 Protect your lens and wipe it with a soft cloth regularly.
 Water spots will ruin a perfectly good composition – and sediments from the falls can coat and even damage your lens.

-It's an in depth course for photographers who want to capture the beauty in nature.
-If you're at all interested in becoming a better landscape photographer, learning from the Patels should be high on your list of educational resources.
+If you’re at all interested in becoming a better landscape photographer, learning from the Patels should be high on your list of educational resources.
 Everything they do is great.
 Check it out yourself.